InfinityAlgo-Academy/LightHouse/readme.md

 ## Lighthouse Integrations in non-Web Perf services

+* **[PageWatch](https://pagewatch.dev/)** — PageWatch is a tool to find problem pages on your website.
+It provides insights into spelling errors, layout issues, slow pages (powered by Lighthouse) and more.
+PageWatch is offered via free and paid plans.

 * **[SEO Guard](https://www.seo-guard.com)** — SEO Guard is a website monitoring solution.
 It provides metrics based on Lighthouse scores.
 The service is offered via free and paid premium plans.

 * **[Fluxguard](https://fluxguard.com/)** - Fluxguard provides website DOM change monitoring orchestrated with Google Puppeteer, and audited by Lighthouse.
 Fluxguard is a freemium product, with monthly monitoring of up to 75 pages for free.